-As a result of consideration of the business environment, the Bank made a decision to close down some of the branches and ATMs for Individual Group, and segregated them as idle assets.
-In addition, the unused IT-related properties have also been segregated as idle assets.
+As a result of consideration of the business environment, the Bank made a decision to close down some of the branches and ATMs for Individual Group and to cease use and development of some software assets, and segregated them as idle assets.
 Impairment losses for these assets were recognized assuming their recoverable amount to be zero.

-In the above impairment loss amount, ¥1,116 million was for "Buildings", ¥68 million was for "Other premises and equipment" and ¥373 million was for "Software".
+In the above impairment loss amount, ¥664 million was for "Buildings," ¥94 million was for "Other premises and equipment" and ¥404 million was for "Software".